operator-framework/java-operator-sdk/docs/documentation/features.md

 called, a post-processing phase follows, where typically framework checks if:

 - an exception was thrown during execution, if yes schedules a retry.
-- there are new events received during the controllerConfiguration execution, if yes schedule the execution again.
+- there are new events received during the controller execution, if yes schedule the execution again.
 - there is an instruction to re-schedule the execution for the future, if yes schedule a timer event with the specified delay.
 - if none above, the reconciliation is finished.